SteeltoeOSS/Samples/Management/src/CloudFoundry/README.md

 ﻿# Management Sample App for Cloud Foundry

-ASP.NET Core sample app illustrating how to use [Steeltoe Management Endpoints](https://docs.steeltoe.io/api/v3/management/) together with the [Pivotal Apps Manager](https://docs.pivotal.io/application-service/console/index.html) for monitoring and managing your applications on Cloud Foundry.
+ASP.NET Core sample app illustrating how to use [Steeltoe Management Endpoints](https://docs.steeltoe.io/api/v3/management/) together with the [Apps Manager](https://docs.vmware.com/en/VMware-Tanzu-Application-Service/5.0/tas-for-vms/manage-apps.html) for monitoring and managing your applications on Cloud Foundry.

 This application also illustrates how to have application metrics captured and exported to the [Metrics Registrar for PCF](https://docs.pivotal.io/platform/application-service/2-9/metric-registrar/index.html) service so that applications metrics can be viewed in any tool that is able to consume those metrics from the [Cloud Foundry Loggregator Firehose](https://docs.pivotal.io/pivotalcf/2-1/loggregator/architecture.html#firehose).
 Several tools exist that can do this, including [PCF Metrics](https://docs.pivotal.io/app-metrics/1-6/using.html) from Pivotal.